Supervised Dimensionality Reduction Revisited: Why LDA on Frozen CNN Features Deserves a Second Look: Introduction

 \section{Introduction}

 The transfer learning paradigm has fundamentally changed how practitioners approach image classification.
 Rather than training a deep network from scratch on a target task, the standard recipe is to take a network pretrained on ImageNet~\cite{deng2009imagenet}, freeze its weights, extract feature vectors from a late layer, and train a lightweight classifier on top~\cite{donahue2014decaf, sharif2014cnn, kornblith2019better}.
 This frozen-feature approach is attractive when labeled data is scarce, when computational resources are limited, or when rapid iteration across many target tasks is needed.
+It applies equally to convolutional networks and to the vision transformers~\cite{dosovitskiy2021vit} and self-supervised models~\cite{oquab2024dinov2} that have recently become prominent.

-A frozen ResNet-18, for instance, produces 512-dimensional feature vectors; a ResNet-50 produces 2048-dimensional vectors.
+A frozen ResNet-18, for instance, produces 512-dimensional feature vectors; a ResNet-50 produces 2048-dimensional vectors; a ViT-B/16 produces 768-dimensional vectors.
 These vectors are then fed to a logistic regression or small MLP.
 What is rarely questioned is whether the \emph{full} feature vector is the right input to the downstream classifier.
-After all, these features were optimized for 1000-way ImageNet classification.
+After all, these features were optimized for 1000-way ImageNet classification (or, in the case of self-supervised models, for general visual representation).
 When the target task has far fewer classes---100 in CIFAR-100, 200 in Tiny ImageNet---the features live in a space whose intrinsic dimensionality may be much lower than the ambient one.